50+ Camera Angles, Shots, and Movements: A Complete Guide

 There are so many camera movements and camera angles; it can be hard to keep track.
 To make film and television like the masters, you need to practice and learn the various camera movements, angles, shots, and tools.

-But how can you know if you’re hitting all the basics without a comprehensive checklist?
+But how can you know if you’re hitting all the basics without a comprehensive checklist of camera angles and shots?

 We put our heads together and came up with this list that should help any filmmaker master the basics and take on the industry.

-Camera Angles Are Created with Tools and Mechanisms
+Camera Angles and Shots Are Created with Tools and Mechanisms

 Before we jump into camera shots and movements, let’s go over some of the tools you’ll need to get the job done.
 They’re your bag of tricks and combined with shots, angle, focus, and framing will take your audience on a journey they never forget.